phoenixpinpoint/M-Task/README.md

   3. Complete Implementation of project system.

 ++Installation/Build++
-  1. MySQL Database by the name of 'MTask Task Table' is needed\n 1.users
+  1. MySQL Database by the name of 'MTask Task Table' is needed 1.users
       2.projects
       3.tasks